privatenumber/build-this-branch/README.md

 Built branches are useful for quickly testing changes and can be preferrable over permanently publishing a prerelease to npm.

 ### When would I use this?
-When you want to test install an npm package by publishing it to a GitHub branch before publishing it to npm.
+When you want to test install an in-development npm package by publishing it to a GitHub branch instead of npm.

-> _But you can publish private test packages on npm too!_
+> _But you can prepublish private test packages on npm too!_

 Personally, I prefer to use GitHub + Git over npm for testing packages because I'll have more control with better UI/UX.

-A _built branch_ is innately impermanent because it constantly gets force-pushed, and the branch can be easily deleted via commandline or GitHub.com. npm requires version bumping every test package and has a strict [Unpublish policy](https://docs.npmjs.com/policies/unpublish).
+A _built branch_ is innately impermanent because it constantly gets force-pushed, and the branch can be easily deleted via commandline or GitHub UI.
+On top of that, it's easily sharable by link—to install or to look at the source. npm requires version bumping every test package, has a strict [Unpublish policy](https://docs.npmjs.com/policies/unpublish), and does not make it easy to view the code before installing.

 Use-cases:
 - When you want to test a new package that isn't ready to be published on npm.